Andrew Lloyd Webber’s Love Never Dies will play at Seattle’s Paramount Theatre through May 13, 2018. Get tickets and more info here.

 The story continues “10 long years” (as we are constantly reminded) after the famed incidents at the Paris Opera House.
 Erik (the Phantom) is now running a ‘freak show’ at Coney Island Amusement Park.
 Meg Giry (watched over by her mother, former opera mistress, Madame Giry, who evidently hasn’t changed costume or hair style in ‘10 long years’) is becoming a music hall singing star.
 Meg and her mother (who were there for the first appearance by the ‘Opera Ghost’) decided to smuggle Erik out of Paris “10 long years” ago, and help him become established in the United States.
 When it is announced that Christine Daaé will be making her North American debut for Oscar Hammerstein (the year is 1907), the Phantom connives a plot to bring her to his lair on Coney Island so she can sing his one, last great song that he wrote for her.
 Ms. Daaé is traveling with her husband Raoul, the Vicomte de Chagny, who is now a bitter man resentful of his wife’s success, heavy into gambling debts, and a bit of a drunk.
 Christine also travels with her young son Gustave, a ten year old boy that happens to be a musical prodigy (see where this is going?).
 When the Phantom is confronted by Raoul, they make a vicious bet; if Christine sings the Phantom’s song she stays with him forever.
 If she does not, then he will relinquish his hold on her, and let Christine leave with her husband and son.
 The fact that no one asks Christine what she wants seems to go unnoticed.

 What could go wrong with a storyline like this?
 Just about everything.
 It makes no sense at all.
 When Christine is standing in front of a mirror (like in the first musical) we know the Phantom will appear (like in the first musical).
 When she sees him, she’s not horrified, terrified, or even verklempt about his resurrection from death (10 long years ago), but instead professes that “love never dies.
 She now professes her beloved memory of that one night when she was seduced by the Phantom under the Paris Opera House.
 The fact that the Phantom was a stalker, a sexual predator, a murderer, and (albeit talented) an absolute psychopath that threatened her life, the life of her husband, and pretty much anyone that got in his way (’10 long years ago’), seems to have completely left her memory.
 [Audience members actually laughed out loud when she introduces her son to the Phantom as ‘my friend’].
 When Raoul encounters the Phantom, he obviously, has the same amnesia that prevents him from remembering how the Phantom chased him through the sewers of Paris, or the several attempts at murder.
 It’s an extremely rare thing that amnesia can simultaneously afflict so many different people on two separate continents, and Raoul decides it is ok to make a bet with the Phantom using his wife Christine as the prize.
-No one seems perturbed, disturbed or even concerned that the Phantom is alive again, and they treat him like an irritated boss instead of being a psychotic murderer.
+Not a smart move, but should he suggest a game of poker then might considerably boost his chances of winning were CardsLenses available then.
+In addition, no one seems perturbed, disturbed or even concerned that the Phantom is alive again, and they treat him like an irritated boss instead of being a psychotic murderer.

 The music by Andrew Lloyd Webber definitely carries the show.
 But then again, it did in the first musical as well, and much of this music seems familiar.
 There are many refrains reused from the original Phantom to make sure the audience recognizes the connection between the two productions.
 There are several musical refrains from Lloyd Webber’s other shows as well, and those with a good ear for music will hear the familiarity of “Sunset Boulevard” or the lesser known “Woman in White” during shorter, conversational intervals.
 Not even the title song is original.
 “Love Never Dies” is practically the same exact song (note-for-note) as the song “Our Kind of Love” that Lloyd Webber wrote for the extremely disappointing musical, “The Beautiful Game” back in 2000.
 Only the lyrics (this time by Charles Hart and Glen Slater) have been changed and personally, they are indifferent.
 Much like in “Cats”, the audience waits the entire show for THE ONE song to be sung, and while it is beautiful (as it was originally in 2000) the show ends very shortly after its presentation.